 The Master had said that they needed to grow faster now, and had cast many spells over their heads.
 There were those among them who swore that they could see and hear the growth, and would look at each other knowingly.
 The livestock were healthy, and many young had been born in the spring, ensuring plentiful meat and hides for the coming season.
 It was a good time to be alive and feel a part of it all and now on this night, they would make their way up to the Mound of the Hostages and the celebrations would begin…

 Samhain (sow-an) is a Gaelic festival marking the end of the harvest season and the beginning of winter or the "darker half" of the year.
-Traditionally it is the beginning of the Celtic New Year, and is celebrated from sunset on 31 October until sunset on 1 November, which places it about halfway between the autumn equinox and the winter solstice.
+Traditionally it is celebrated from sunset on 31 October until sunset on 1 November, which places it about halfway between the autumn equinox and the winter solstice.
 It is one of the four important Gaelic seasonal festivals, along with Imbolc, Beltane and Lughnasadh.

 Samhain is believed to have Celtic pagan origins, and there is evidence it has been an important date since ancient times.
 The Mound of the Hostages, a Neolithic passage tomb at the Hill of Tara, is aligned with the Samhain sunrise.
 It is mentioned in some of the earliest Irish literature, and many important events in Irish mythology happen or begin on Samhain.
 It was the time when cattle were brought back down from the summer pastures and when livestock were slaughtered for the winter.
 As at Beltane (bal-tana), special bonfires were lit.
 These were deemed to have protective and cleansing powers and there were many rituals involving flames.
 Like Beltane, Samhain was seen as a time when the veil between this world and the Otherworld could more easily be crossed.
 This meant the Aos Sí, the 'spirits' or 'fairies', could more easily come into our world.